Quasa

 Hello!

-Online consumers abandoning their shopping carts before making a purchase is one of the greatest challenges that most ecommerce brands face.
-According to the Baymard Institute, the average shopping cart abandonment rate across online retailers is 69.89%.
+Online consumers abandoning their shopping carts before completing a purchase remains one of the greatest challenges facing ecommerce brands today.
+According to the Baymard Institute’s 2026 data, the average shopping cart abandonment rate across online retailers stands at 69.89%.

 How to Set Up a Shopping Cart Funnel in Google Analytics